These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 D. Both organizations may provide communications during emergencies

-What is the Radio Amateur Civil Emergency Service?
+Which of the following describes the Radio Amateur Civil Emergency Service (RACES)?

 B. A radio service using amateur stations for emergency management or civil defense communications